Last updated on July 25th, 2023 at 02:48 pm

 Your goal should be to build a relationship with the agent when they are not busy.
 From there, you can request lunch, or just leave business cards with him/her in hopes they use you.

 My suggestion would be to ask them for lunch so you can discuss how you can better serve their needs.

 Social media is a huge opportunity to market to real estate agents, showcase your brand, and build relationships.
 We recommend posting on Instagram and Facebook a minimum of three times a week.
-You can also spend time daily interacting with your followers, following, as well as, find new agents in your area to follow.
+You can also spend time daily interacting with your followers, following them, as well as, finding new agents in your area to follow.